 Remember, the government’s breath testing device – the Intoxilyzer 5000 and 8000 – are known to be inaccurate and improperly maintained.
 In June of 1999, Dr. Kurt Dubowski, one of the foremost experts in matters pertaining to forensic alcohol testing, characterized Arizona’s record keeping practices for their breath testing devices as “Terrible Science.”
 Theses breath testing devices are similar to “Scud Missiles” – They are notoriously inaccurate and they injure innocent people!

 - The machine is far from infallible and is subject to attack on a number of fronts including inherent margin/range of error; blood-to-breath partition ratio; variations in expired breath temperature; absorptive/post-absorptive phase of the alcohol metabolism cycle; nonspecificity for ethyl alcohol; gradual failure; intermittent error; and warranty disclaimers by the manufacturer.
-Your law defense team is knowledgeable and experienced in attacking the government’s machine and all areas of the government’s case.
+Your Glendale criminal defense lawyer is knowledgeable and experienced in attacking the government’s machine and all areas of the government’s case.